 Making timelines can be a useful learning activity for all students, including English Language Learners.
 I actually think students working in small groups to create a big timeline poster is a better overall learning experience.
-However, I can see the development of online timelines could be a good project in some situations — for example, in sharing information with others around the world in our International Sisters Classes Project.
+However, I can see the development of online timelines could be a good project in some situations — for example, in sharing information with others around the world working in “sister classes.”

 There are many online timeline tools out there.
 But I’ve only found a few that are easily accessible to English Language Learners and non-tech-savvy students and teachers, free, and allow users to grab images off the web to add to their final product.

 My picks for The Best Tools For Making Online Timelines are:

 I wrote about Capzles about a year ago, and said it looked like a neat tool to make timelines, but since they didn’t allow you to grab images off the Web I didn’t think it was particularly useful for my students.
 I just went back to visit the Capzles site, and was pleased to find that they had added that ability — along with other features.
 Because of these changes, I’ve added Capzles to this list.

 Timeglider lets you make online timelines.
 It looks pretty good, but you can only make five timelines on a free account.